 Trying to break into the personal service arena?
 Do you think you have the mental quotient, moxie, distinction and gumption to become an efficient and accomplished EM?
 There’s a good reason many of these careers fly below radar – it takes a special breed to care for the homes and lifestyles of the very wealthy.
 The management of sprawling estates is not a task for the meek.

-In an industry spotlighting Downton Abbey, UHNW folks want butlers, majordomos, ladies’ maids, housekeepers, chauffeurs, not to mention security guards.
-And at the root of it all is a talented EM to keep everything running like a battleship.
+In an industry spotlighting Downton Abbey, UHNW folks want butlers, majordomos, nannies, housekeepers, chauffeurs, not to mention security guards.
+The X factor here is a talented EM keeping everything running as efficiently as a battleship.

-With your mental quotient comes a large thinking cap and the ability to discern between being proactive and not reactive.
-Being an agile problem solver will work in your favor to deal with many oh-crap moments without breaking stride.
+Your mental quotient needs to engage a proactive and not reactive attitude.
+Being an agile problem solver will work in your favor to deal with many ruh-roh moments without breaking stride.

 A job description means absolutely nothing, so get used to wearing a myriad of daily hats, be a Jack/Jaqueline of all trades and master of every single one.